ElectrifyPro/calcbot-docs/reference/commands.md

 ## `c-calculate distancetravelled`

 Calculates the distance a function / expression in terms of `x` travels from `x = a` to `x = b`.

+Distance travelled measures the total change in the value of the function in the given interval; it's essentially the opposite of displacement.

+For example, the function `x^2` does not displace at all in the interval `x = -1` to `x = 1`, since the function starts and ends on the same spot (`y = 1`).
+However, the function travels a distance of two units in that interval: one unit from `x = -1` to `x = 0`, and one more unit from `x = 0` to `x = 1`.

 * **Shorthand**: `c-c dt`
 * **Aliases**: `distancetravelled`, `disttravelled`, `dt`